asciiprograms-sudo/ashC/README.md

 # ashC
-a heavily decoded version of my Terminal, AshS.
+a heavily encoded version of my Terminal, AshS.